 For more information, see Understand monetization.

-The functionality between the two versions is virtually identical.
-The difference is that the cloud supports both free and paid accounts, and that the hardware and software environment is managed by Apigee.
-With an on-premises installation, which requires a paid account, you are in complete control of Edge installation and deployment.
-To fully support an on-premises installation, Edge includes components such as the Apigee management server, an Apache Cassandra NoSQL database, an OpenLDAP server, a message Router, and a Message Processor.
+To fully support an on-premises installation, the Private Cloud version includes components such as the Apigee management server, an Apache Cassandra NoSQL database, an OpenLDAP server, a message Router, and a Message Processor.